myawesomebike/SF-CLI-GCP/README.md

-# Deploying ScreamingFrog on Google Cloud Platform
+# Deploying Screaming Frog on Google Cloud Platform

 This repo contains the basic set up and deploy scripts to run Screaming Frog using Google Cloud Platform's Compute Engine.
 Multiple instances of Screaming Frog can be deployed to crawl large sites or lists of URLs.
 Google Compute Engine VMs can be deployed for one-time crawls or scheduled as needed for on-going crawling and analysis of the same site or list of URLs.